Linda is a seasoned writer and bedrooms authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

-Art Deco was a wide-ranging style that encompassed fashion, art, jewelry design, fabrics, furniture, and architecture.
-This design movement originated in Paris during the 1920s and rapidly gained popularity in the rest of Europe and the U.S. Its design influences were prevalent well into the 1930s and even into the 1940s.
+Art Deco was a wide-ranging style encompassing fashion, art, jewelry design, fabrics, furniture, and architecture.
+This design movement originated in Paris during the 1920s.
+It rapidly gained popularity in the rest of Europe and the U.S. Its design influences were prevalent well into the 1930s and even into the 1940s.

 You can immediately identify Art Deco style by its sleek lines, curves, geometric shapes, and brilliant combinations of metal, mirror, lacquered surfaces, wood inlays, and sumptuous color.
 Stair-stepped profiles that mimic skyscrapers are the embodiment of Art Deco design.
 These shapes can be found everywhere, from picture frames to vases to lighting.

-Other signature shapes include starbursts, lightening bolts, and chevrons.
+Other signature shapes include starbursts, lightning bolts, and chevrons.
 If you are thinking about creating an Art Deco room in your home, think about Hollywood of the 1930s.
 Rent a few classic movies from that time (or movies set in the era) as your inspiration!
-Here are a few of my personal favorites:
+Here are a few of my personal favorites.

 Art Deco Movie Inspiration

 Trouble in Paradise